AmadeusW/amadeusw.github.io/_posts/2016-01-22-custom-resource-files-in-uwp-windows-10.md

 # State of things in UWP

-A universal app runs in a sandboxed UWP runtime and a different subset of .NET framework.
+Universal apps run in a sandboxed UWP runtime and use a subset of .NET framework.

-We have no access to [System.Configuration.ConfigurationManager](https://msdn.microsoft.com/en-us/library/system.configuration.configurationmanager%28v=vs.110%29.aspx), but UWP exposes limited access to filesystem using APIs shared across all platforms (Desktop, Mobile, IoT etc.)
+On UWP, we have no access to [System.Configuration.ConfigurationManager](https://msdn.microsoft.com/en-us/library/system.configuration.configurationmanager%28v=vs.110%29.aspx), but we get limited access to filesystem using APIs shared across all platforms (Desktop, Mobile, IoT etc.)

-In brief, access to the filesystem is limited to the [DownloadsFolder](https://msdn.microsoft.com/en-us/library/windows/apps/windows.storage.downloadsfolder.aspx), user-defined libraries (photos, music, videos etc.) listed under [KnownFolders](https://msdn.microsoft.com/library/windows/apps/windows.storage.knownfolders.aspx) and [ApplicationData.LocalFolder](https://msdn.microsoft.com/en-us/library/windows/apps/windows.storage.applicationdata.localfolder.aspx)
+In brief, access to the filesystem in UWP is limited to the [DownloadsFolder](https://msdn.microsoft.com/en-us/library/windows/apps/windows.storage.downloadsfolder.aspx), user-defined libraries (photos, music, videos etc.) listed under [KnownFolders](https://msdn.microsoft.com/library/windows/apps/windows.storage.knownfolders.aspx) and [ApplicationData.LocalFolder](https://msdn.microsoft.com/en-us/library/windows/apps/windows.storage.applicationdata.localfolder.aspx)

 Microsoft provides a very good guide on how to [Store and retrieve settings and other app data](https://msdn.microsoft.com/en-us/library/windows/apps/mt299098.aspx), which are loaded from the `LocalFolder`.
-Unfortunately, these settings need to be created from within the app - for example, on first launch, or by the user.
-That perfectly fits the role of settings, but it doesn't cover our use case of accessing a file that *came bundled with the application*.
+Unfortunately, these settings need to be created from within the app, for example on first launch.
+I need to hide the data from source control, so this solution won't work in my use case.

 # UWP: Read any file bundled with the application

-The good news is that UWP provides access not only to some of user's files, and application's little storage locker, but we also have access to the directory where the application's *.exe* is!
+The good news is that UWP provides access not only to some of user's files, and application's little storage locker, but we also have access to the directory where the application's **.exe** is!
 This means that we just need to include the files that we need, and they will be shipped with the application.

 ![file properties](/blogData/custom-resource-files-in-uwp-windows-10/file-properties.png)